 We must all share in the responsibility of ensuring that our environment remains safe for our faculty, staff, and students.
-UNM's Department of Safety & Risk Services has the responsibility of tracking hazardous chemical purchases and radioactive material purchases.
+UNM Environmental Health & Safety has the responsibility of tracking hazardous chemical purchases and radioactive material purchases.
 This policy attempts to make the tracking process viable and as easy for the users to comply with as possible.

 - To ensure that personal health and safety issues are being addressed at the point of use, such as proper training for individuals that work with these substances, appropriate use of personal protective equipment, presence of a Material Safety Data Sheet (MSDS), adequate ventilation, safe storage, and proper labeling.

 - To ensure that environmental health issues are being addressed at the point of use, such as proper treatment, storage, transportation, and disposal of the hazardous chemical or radioactive material when it becomes a waste and to access information that qualifies, quantifies, and locates the hazardous chemical waste or radioactive waste on campus for regulatory reporting purposes.
 Also, to ensure that proper training is being completed for individuals involved in the treatment or disposal of hazardous chemical wastes and radioactive waste.